Port-Royal Abbey, Paris

 Port-Royal Abbey (/fr/) was an abbey in Paris that was a stronghold of Jansenism.
 Cistercian nuns moved from the older abbey, Port-Royal-des-Champs, founded in 1204, to Paris and founded Port-Royal-de-Paris in 1626.
 There were frequent controversies as the sisters struggled against authorities in the church and at court.
 Some of the sisters returned to the medieval convent.
 Until it was dissolved in 1709, the Parisian abbey was highly influential and often in the news.
-It is today the site of an urban hospital.
+It is today the site of an urban hospital, the Hopitâl Cochin.

 History

 Origins of the Abbey

 The buildings that housed the Abbey began as a private mansion.
 The Hôtel de Clagny was built by Pierre Lescot between 1566 and 1569 in the Faubourg Saint-Jacques in Paris.
 When he died in 1578, Léon Lescot, his nephew, inherited the property.
 On March 20, 1623, Léon gave Jehan Blondeau, his valet, and his great-nephew Robert de Romain, a cleric in the diocese of Meaux, "the vegetable garden and the gardens commonly called Claigny."
 By deed of July 19, 1624, Léon exchanged the Hôtel de Clagny with Angélique Arnauld, member of a prominent family of the noblesse du robe and abbess of Port Royal des Champs, for an annuity of 1,500 livres.